-The Office of Undergraduate Advising and Research (UAR) provides comprehensive academic advising and research opportunities that together enable you to chart your own educational journey and make the most of your undergraduate experience at Stanford.
-Every incoming undergraduate student will be assigned a professional UAR Academic Advisor who will contact you this summer to begin the advising conversation.
+The Office of Academic Advising provides comprehensive academic advising and research opportunities that together enable you to chart your own educational journey and make the most of your undergraduate experience at Stanford.
+Every incoming undergraduate student will be assigned a professional Academic Advisor who will contact you this summer to begin the advising conversation.

 Overview of Academic Advisors

-Academic Advising Directors (AAD) First-year students will work most closely with AADs, Ph.D.-level UAR advisors assigned to residences.
+First-year students, who are not student-athletes, will work most closely with Academic Advising Directors, Ph.D.-level academic advisors assigned to residences.
 AADs advise all undergraduate students and can assist with both routine and complex matters pertaining to academic requirements and policies, course selection and sequencing, investigating majors, research, fellowships, and post-graduate study.

-Academic Advisors for Student-Athletes Varsity athletes will work most closely with Academic Advisors for Student-Athletes, UAR advisors located in the Athletic Academic Resource Center (AARC) who are uniquely qualified and trained to evaluate student-athletes’ academic eligibility requirements as well as to help you balance your time commitments so that you can meet both your academic and athletic goals.
+Varsity athletes will work most closely with Academic Advisors for Student-Athletes, academic advisors located in the Athletic Academic Resource Center (AARC).
+In addition to advising students on academic requirements and policies, course selection and sequencing, and investigating majors, the AARC Advisors are uniquely qualified and trained to evaluate student-athletes’ academic eligibility requirements as well as to help you balance your time commitments so that you can meet both your academic and athletic goals.

-Specialized Academic Advisors in Sweet Hall UAR advisors, including the Transfer Advising Coordinator, are located in Sweet Hall and are available during drop-in hours or by appointment.
-In addition to general academic advising, these advisors provide specialized advice regarding the first-year experience as well as coterminal and pre-professional interests (e.g., pre-law, pre-health, and pre-business).
+Specialized academic advisors, including the Transfer Advising Coordinator, are located in Sweet Hall and are available during drop-in hours or by appointment.
+In addition to general academic advising, these advisors provide specialized advice from the first-year experience to coterminal and pre-professional interests (e.g., pre-law, pre-health, and pre-business).

 First Advising Conversation

-In mid-August, your UAR Advisor will contact you by email to begin the advising conversation.
+In August, your Academic Advisor will contact you by email to begin the advising conversation.
 This initial conversation will provide space for exploring academic interests, course selection, opportunities, and resources.
-Over the summer, in preparation for this first advising appointment, we encourage you to use resources such as ExploreCourses (Stanford's course catalog), the Cardinal Compass academic planning guide, Carta course exploration online tool, the Introductory Seminars catalog, the Thinking Matters catalog, and departmental websites to identify the types of classes and the specific courses in which you may be interested.
+Over the summer, in preparation for this first advising appointment, we encourage you to use resources such as ExploreCourses (Stanford's course catalog which will be published on August 1 for the 2019-20 academic year), the Cardinal Compass academic planning guide, Carta course exploration online tool, the Introductory Seminars catalog, the Thinking Matters catalog (Frosh only), and departmental websites to identify the types of classes and the specific courses in which you may be interested.

 "New Student Advisement" Enrollment Hold

-This hold will remain in place through the summer and will be automatically lifted by UAR during New Student Orientation (NSO) if you have:
+First-Years: This hold will remain in place through the summer and will be automatically lifted during New Student Orientation (NSO) after you have:

-- Completed an initial advising conversation with your UAR Advisor (Academic Advising Director, AARC Advisor, or Transfer Advisor); and
+Completed an initial advising conversation with your Academic Advisor (Academic Advising Director, AARC Advisor); and